For hcron v1.2. See here for all releases.

 All actions taken by the hcron scheduler are logged (e.g., to

-Alarm triggered because an execute operation has timed out.
+Alarm triggered because an execute or kill operation has timed out.

 Discard user event information.